 Richmond Hill, King City, Aurora, Newmarket, Nobleton, Schomberg, Toronto (North York - East York), Brampton, Mississauga and the surrounding GTA

-During the hot summer months, any plant that is sitting in a plastic or ceramic pot is likely to retain a lot of heat from the sun, and while those plant pots may seem like the best option, it can put your plants at risk.
-A good majority of plants are sensitive to temperature change and pots that aren’t made from a breathable material can become sort of like a mini-oven, which can overheat the plants roots from the inside, causing the plant to eventually wilt and die.
+During the hot summer months, any flowers sitting in a plastic or ceramic pot are likely to retain much heat from the sun, and while those may seem like the best option, it can put them at risk.
+A good majority of plants are sensitive to temperature change, and pots made of plastic material can become a sort of like a mini-oven, which can overheat the roots from the inside, causing it to wilt and die eventually.

-Whether the plants are in the plant bags for a short or long period of time, the material of the bag won't retain heat the same way traditional pots do.
-In the material bags, it allows for good air circulation, cooling down the soil and letting the heat escape from every angle, this way the plant will not be exposed to excessive heat.
+Whether the plants are in the fabric bags for a short or long period, the material won't retain heat the same way traditional pots do.
+The material bags allow for good air circulation, cooling down the soil, and letting the heat escape from every angle; this way, you're avoiding excessive heat.

-Before transplanting any of your plants, it's important to be aware of the potential damage you could cause in the process.
-A common reason plants can or may go into shock while being transplanted is due to the various changes it is undergoing.
-Changing soil to drastic temperature changes, over or underexposed to direct sunlight and the amount of water it has are all potential causes.
-To ensure this doesn’t happen, there’s a few key steps you can take!
+Before transplanting any of your plants, it's essential to be aware of the potential damage you could cause in the process.
+A common reason plants can or may go into shock while being transplanted is due to the various changes.
+Changing soil to drastic temperature changes, over or underexposed to direct sunlight and the amount of moisture it has are all potential causes.
+There are a few key steps you can take To ensure this doesn't happen!

-First step is to give the plant you're moving a good drink of water ahead of time.
-You could this the day before or even as early as possible on the day of transplanting, allowing the soil to soften and water to soak into the roots.
-The whole plant should be well-hydrated when it’s comes time to transplant it.
-We recommend doing this during the cooler evening hours, that way the plant can adjust overnight to its new home before being exposed to daylight and heat.
+The first step is to give the plant you're moving a good drink ahead of time.
+Before or even as early as possible on the day of transplanting, you could allow the dirt to soften and water to soak into the roots.
+The whole plant should be well-hydrated when it comes time to transplant it.
+We recommend doing this during the cooler evening hours; that way, it can adjust overnight to its new home before being exposed to daylight and heat.

-Be sure to give it a little more water before you dig to remove it, the goal is to make sure the soil around the roots adheres to the them so they won’t be exposed to any drying winds.
-Place the plant into the bag and at the bottom of the plant bag, make sure to put some good rich soil at the bottom of the outdoor garden pot.
+Be sure to give it a little more water before you dig to remove it; the goal is to make sure the soil around the roots adheres to them to not be in any drying winds.
+Place the plant into the bag and at the bottom of the bag, make sure to put some good rich soil at the bottom of the outdoor garden pot.

-Lastly, fill the bag with more soil to cover the roots and water it once more.
-If it's a hotter day when you're doing the transplant, the water can evaporate a lot quicker so keep in mind, it's best to try and do this in cooler temperatures or later in the day.
+Lastly, fill the bag with more dirt to cover the roots and wet it once more.
+If it's a hotter day when you're doing the transplant, the water can evaporate a lot quicker, so keep in mind, it's best to try and do this in cooler temperatures or later in the day.

-For the next couple weeks after the transplant, make sure to check on it daily.
-Check the soil a few inches below the surface for dryness because it may need to be watered more often until it has settled into its new home.
-Consider the type of weather and the type of plant it is as well: the larger the plant, the more water it'll need.
-You'll also want to keep it out of direct sunlight for the next couple days, as it'll dry it out much faster that way.
+For the next couple of weeks after the transplant, make sure to check on it daily.
+Check the soil a few inches below the surface for dryness because it may need watering more often until it has settled into its new home.
+Consider the type of weather and the type of plant it is as well: the larger the plant, the more it'll need.
+You'll also want to keep it out of direct sunlight for the next couple of days, as it'll dry it out much faster that way.